-The breakdown voltages of the ELM and VS conductors based on this data are 7.2kV and 13.7kV, respectively.
+The breakdown voltages of the ELM and VS conductors based on the Tyco data are 7.2kV and 13.7kV, respectively.
 The “safety margin”, or ratio of breakdown to operating voltage is noted to be quite high for ELM (~40) but not so for VS (~6) unless two interleaves are used (~11).
 Here we use take the operating voltage to be equal to the full power supply voltage, even though the symmetric grounding scheme will result in a nominal maximum of ½ the power supply voltage.
 But transients and faults can upset the balance.

 Typically the safety margin should always be 10 or more, and considering the extreme environment of the IVCs including high temperature and radiation field, the use of two interleaves is strongly advised.

 Summarizing, the max insulation stress is <100V/mm for ELM and 266V/mm for VS (one interleaf), <150V/mm (two interleaves).
 It is noteworthy that the overall stresses on insulation are close to but generally above the guidelines suggested by Vayakis et al for mineral insulated cables used for ITER diagnostics:

 < 100 Gy/sec (peak for IVC ~ 280 Gy/s)